Last Updated: 7/2/20 | July 2nd, 2020

 If you’re booking accommodation in advance, use Agoda.
 It’s my go-to website for booking budget accommodation in Asia.
 While you can definitely wander around and find accommodation on your own, Agoda has a lot of options if you want to pre-book.

-3. Bring a Water Bottle (and Filter)
+3. Bring a Water Bottle (with a Filter)

 A water bottle (with a purifier) will come in handy in Laos since you can’t drink the tap water.
 Save money (and lots of single-use plastic bottles) by getting a bottle that can purify the tap water for you.
 My preferred bottle is LifeStraw.